marksalpeter/token/README.md

 #Token

 This is a simple package for go that generates randomized base62 encoded tokens based on an integer.
-It's ideal for short url service or for any short, unique, randomized tokens you need to use throughout your app.
+It's ideal for short url services or for any short, unique, randomized tokens you need to use throughout your app.

 ## How it Works